TRohit20/AI-Engineering/diffusion-models/Diffusion-Models.md

 Due to the complex architecture and large number of parameters involved in training diffusion models, they can require significant memory resources, making them less accessible for resource-constrained environments.

 ### Sampling
+During sampling, For the model to calculate and subtract the predicted noise, the model takes the input as a distributed noise image.
+After the first iteration, given the predicted noise is subtracted, the output is not exactly distributed